How to Build a Temporary Wall

 Walls in a home are either load-bearing or non-load-bearing.
 Load-bearing walls are always located on the perimeter of a home and sometimes are found as interior walls.
 A temporary wall is a a non-load-bearing wall.
 It bears, or carries, no weight from loads above it; it only bears its own weight.

-- It can be removed with only minor, easily repairable damage to walls, floors, or ceiling.
+- Removable, with only minor, easily repairable damage to walls, floors, or ceiling

-- It is built on the ground, then tipped up into place.
+- Built on the ground and tipped up into place

 Uses For a Temporary Wall

 - Divide a child's bedroom to accommodate a second bed

 - Screen off an area undergoing long-lasting renovations

 - Create a home office by sectioning out a large room

 - Fit around sewage pipes to block them from sight